riskfocus/kda-snapshot-automation/README.md

-  The CloudFormation template should be stored in an S3 bucket of your choice, and then copy the object S3 URL of the template object into the CloudFormation template section:
+  From your S3 bucket, copy the object S3 URL of the template object into the CloudFormation template section:

 <p align="center"><img src="https://github.com/riskfocus/rfs-kda-snapshot/blob/master/Images/14.png" /></p>